NAB Base Variable Rate Home Loan

 - Redraw facility.
 You can redraw on your home loan for free if you're ahead of your scheduled repayments.
 The minimum redraw amount is $500.

 - Maximum loan size.
 You can borrow up to 95% of the property's value, which can help those who are unable to save for a large deposit.
 If you're an investor or opting for interest only payments, the maximum limit is 90%.

 - Loan portability.
 If you sell the home before paying out the loan, you can buy a new home and still maintain the same home loan.
 This saves you the cost and hassle of setting up a new home loan.

-If you believe the NAB Base Variable Rate Home Loan could be right for you click on the green 'Enquire now' or 'Go to site' button.
-This will redirect you to the NAB website or to a mortgage broker page where you can discuss your borrowing needs.
+If you believe the NAB Base Variable Rate Home Loan could be right for you click on the green button.
+This will redirect you to the NAB website where you can discuss your borrowing needs with a lending specialist.